jessicagrosman/training-blog/_posts/2019-04-01-back-to-drawingboard.md

 - I was asking the user to fill out way too much information.
 I cut some out.
 - I played with how few instructions I could put on the slide.
 We put instructions out of habit or sometimes as a band-aid for half-thought out ideas.
 But apps and online services are moving away from on-screen instructions.
 I want to push my elearning that way too.

+I love personal projects because you often have more time to contemplate.
+When I live with a project for weeks and months, new ideas just bubble up.
+Now just to recreate that magic in a corporate timeframe. :)

+But seriously the skills do transfer.
+I've learned new things by tinkering.
+I've practised editing.
+That practice transfers.

 ### Feedback and Change in Elearning Development